Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Related Works

 \subsection{VGGFace Model}

-In this work, the original pre-trained VGGFace model is taken from MatConvNet library \cite{matconvnet} released by University of Oxford\footnote {$http://www.robots.ox.ac.uk/\hbox{$\scriptstyle\mathtt{\sim}$}vgg/software/vgg\_face/$}.
-This model is based on the CNN implementation of VGG-Very-Deep-16 CNN architecture as described in \cite{vggface}.
-This model is trained over VGGFace database\footnote {$http://www.robots.ox.ac.uk/\hbox{$\scriptstyle\mathtt{\sim}$}vgg/data/vgg\_face/$} which consists 2.6M faces images from 2,622 subjects.
+In this work, the original pre-trained VGGFace model is taken from the MatConvNet library \cite{matconvnet} released by University of Oxford\footnote {$http://www.robots.ox.ac.uk/\hbox{$\scriptstyle\mathtt{\sim}$}vgg/software/vgg\_face/$}.
+This model is based on the implementation of VGG-Very-Deep-16 CNN architecture as described in \cite{vggface}.
+This model is trained over VGGFace database\footnote {$http://www.robots.ox.ac.uk/\hbox{$\scriptstyle\mathtt{\sim}$}vgg/data/vgg\_face/$} which consists 2.6M face images from 2,622 subjects.
 The layers of VGGFace model are summarized in Table \ref{table1}.
-In this table, the last fully connected layer and sofmax layer of VGGFace are not listed as it is not required in this work.
+In this table, the last fully connected layer and sofmax layer of VGGFace are not listed as they are not required in this work.
 The output of `relu7' is considered as the VGGFace feature descriptor.
-The filter size, stride and padding are mentioned in the Filter column with fields $f$, $s$ and $p$ respectively.
+The filter size, stride and padding are mentioned in the `Filter' column with fields $f$, $s$ and $p$ respectively.
 A filter size $f$:3,128,256 means total 256 filters of dimension 3$\times$3 and depth 128.
 Similarly, a volume size 112,64 means a 3-D volume of dimension 112$\times$112 with depth 64.
-In this work, the changes are made in selected rectified linear unit (ReLU) layers, especially in last few layers which is described in the next section.
+In this work, changes are made in selected rectified linear unit (ReLU) layers, especially in the last few layers as described in the next section.